Robert A. Winn Career Development Award (Winn CDA)

 The goal of the Winn CDA is to develop a new generation of clinical trialists.
 The Community-Oriented Clinical Trialist (COCT) curriculum is designed to develop and train a new generation of first-rate clinical trialists with the additional knowledge, skills, and competencies to effectively engage with communities to foster active community participation in clinical research.

 The COCT training will launch with a 4 ½-day intensive educational workshop on clinical trial research methods.
-The BMS Foundation has partnered with the American Association of Cancer Research (AACR) to develop and deliver the Winn-AACR Design and Implementation of Clinical Trials (DICT) Workshop.
-This 4 ½-day training, which will introduce Scholars to foundational knowledge in state-of-the-art clinical trial design, development, implementation, and community engagement.
-Over the course of the 2-yr program, Scholars will participate in a fully elaborated COCT curriculum, which will build and expand upon concepts presented during the Winn-AACR DICT Workshop and will feature a comprehensive approach to presenting community outreach and engagement methods, skills, and strategies.
+Winn CDA has partnered with the American Association of Cancer Research (AACR) to develop and deliver the Winn-AACR Design and Implementation of Clinical Trials (DICT) Workshop.
+This is a 4 ½-day training, which will introduce Scholars to foundational knowledge in state-of-the-art clinical trial design, development, implementation, and community engagement.
+Over the course of the 2-yr program, Scholars will participate in a fully elaborated COCT curriculum, featuring weekly or biweekly lectures by distinguished faculty, which will build and expand upon concepts presented during the Winn-AACR DICT Workshop, providing a comprehensive approach to presenting community outreach and engagement methods, skills, and strategies.

-Please click here for more information about the Winn-AACR Design and Implementation of Clinical Trials Workshop, an essential program element to the Winn CDA
+Please click here for more information about the 2024 Winn-AACR Design and Implementation of Clinical Trials Workshop, an essential program element to the Winn CDA.

 Robert A. Winn Clinical Investigator Pathway Program (Winn CIPP) Mentoring

-Each scholar will serve as a mentor to an URM medical student during the first summer of their program.
-290 URM medical students (60/year) will participate in a 6- to 8-week summer immersion program working in community-based clinical research organizations to learn the basics of clinical trials and community outreach, education, and engagement efforts.
+Each scholar will serve as a mentor to a disadvantaged background (as defined by NIH) medical student during the first summer of their program.
+316 URiM medical students (63/year) will participate in a 6- to 8-week summer immersion program working in community-based clinical research organizations to learn the basics of clinical trials and community outreach, education, and engagement efforts.

 Clinical Research Focus Areas